chrsonline/uber-movies-hw/README.md

       - `query` - The text to match in the search

   * The API will perform a textual search of movies and locations returning whole or partial matches of `query`.
 Search is to be performed in a case and diacritic insensitive manner.
+Details of the request/response specification can be seen [here](docs/locations-api-response-schema.md#autocomplete-suggestions).

   * A response is given to the user of the following format:
     ```json